 Do you have the skills to contribute?
 Apply to join our #ProudlyHuman Research and Technology Partner Network.
 Email email@example.com.

 Dr Adriana Marais founded Proudly Human in 2019.
 She has a PhD in theoretical physics and is currently designing a blockchain-based economic system for extreme environments towards a second PhD.
 Adriana is a Director at the Foundation for Space Development Africa, developing Africa’s first mission to the Moon, the Africa2Moon Project.
 She is Scientific Moderator on Space Resources with the Geneva Science & Diplomacy Anticipator, Chair of Space Sciences at Tod’Aérs Aeronautics & Space Research and Faculty at the Singularity University and Duke Corporate Education.

 head of engineering

 Akshay Nayak is a mechanical engineer with a masters in technology management and is currently Technology and Customer Relations Manager at Securonix.
-With his expertise in areas from engineering design to cybersecurity, he will drive and oversee the Off-World Tech Hub and its relationship with a range of technology partners, and manage the range of technologies in Antarctica for ARC’s sustainability, from life support to communication.
+With his expertise in areas from engineering design to cybersecurity, he will drive and oversee the Off-World Tech Hub and its relationship with a range of technology partners, as well as manage the integration of technologies in each extreme Off-World location, from life support to communication systems.